 Even if your mask is a good fit, you might get some water leaking inside of it.
 It’s simple to clear it, but there are several steps.
 This Kraken Aquatics blog post is a great guide so you can practice clearing it before you get into the water.

 Your mask can also fog up, which will definitely impact your snorkeling experience.
 You can prevent it from fogging by using an anti-fogging solution, or, if you don’t have any, spitting into your mask and swirling it around.
-More details on defogging can be found on Tropical Snorkeling.
+More details on defogging can be found in my post on Preventing Snorkel Mask Fogging.

 Practice, Practice, Practice